Leisure and recreation

 Holiday Activities and Food (HAF) Programme

-About the HAF programme for 2022
+About the HAF programme for 2022 as well as videos from our 2021 programme

 There are free holiday club places available for children and young people eligible for free school meals.
 This opportunity is provided as part of the government's expanded Holiday Activities and Food (HAF) programme being delivered across West Berkshire, which also covers the Christmas holidays.